 These are opportunities for growth and a deeper and higher understanding.
 My motive is to have you see your Imposter Syndrome as the blessing and call to action that it is.
 It is your integrity in action telling you that something needs work.

-If this resonates, let’s talk about how to turn your Imposter Syndrome into a catalyst, not a constraint.
 As Marcus Aurelius said, “What stands in the way becomes the way.”